-Churn rate points to the number of customers that left or unsubscribed within a specified period.
-A SaaS business without churn does not exist.
+The churn rate points to the number of customers that left or unsubscribed within a specified period.
+A SaaS business model without churn does not exist.
 Products evolve all the time, and users leave one company for another in a flash.

 The churn rate can tell you exactly how satisfied the users are.
 However, if it’s on a constant rise, it’s a sign that things are going downhill in your business.
 For SaaS, 5-7% of churn rate is the acceptable level.